xurizaemon/org.civicrm.contrib.anonymize/SQL.md

 A grab bag of SQL approaches to do something similar to what the extension provides.
 It won't be as fancy, but it'll probably be faster.

-This extension intentionally does not use a direct SQL approach.
-The motivation stems from an opinion that human testing / review will not be as effective or rigorous when the data being interacted with is obviously fake.
+This extension is in the process of implementing a direct SQL approach.
+Each approach has merits:

+**Faker/API** - This approach generates better output.
 It's possible to generate almost plausible names in SQL alone (see [#8](https://github.com/xurizaemon/org.civicrm.contrib.anonymize/issues/8)), but they will still look pretty fake, and the level of review will decrease.
 If the test data seems plausibly realistic, a human reviewer will be much more able to identify errors and anomalies.

+**SQL** - SQL is faster.
+The speed of iterating API updates against each contact just doesn't compare to a bulk SQL update.

+A third approach is to reduce your test DB to a small subset, then use the "nice but slow" Faker/API approach to anonymize.

 ## obfuscate_db.php